*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 The rise of the virtual meeting has introduced so many fun options for game playing when we can’t be together.
-You can use any number of free virtual meeting platforms to connect socially, a few good ones are Zoom, Skype, or Google Meet.
+You can use any number of free virtual meeting platforms to connect socially.

 Get on board with what co-operative games are all about by trying some of the fun games from Family Pastimes.
 These games are great for kids and teach the basics of co-operative play in a fun and educational way.
 Family Pastimes is located in Lanark County and they make games that teach strategy, and cater to various age ranges.
 Order from their extensive online catalogue to have it shipped straight to your door.

 Puzzle it Out

 You may not be able to do puzzling virtually, but can be lots of fun for an ongoing family project.
 Purchase a locally made puzzle from Haliburton’s The Occurrence, and learn more about science or recreate beautiful works of art at the same time.
 Establish a home base for your puzzle and work away at it a few pieces at a time for days or weeks at a time.

 Get Into Geocaching

 Playing games doesn’t need to be an indoor activity, you can take the fun on the road with a geocaching adventure.
 Geocaching gets you out and about where you can learn how to navigate using GPS, maps, or compasses, it’s treasure hunting for all ages!

 To get started, download the Geocaching app to find a geocache near you and get started hunting for treasure.
 If you’re in the Haliburton area (which also just happens to be the Geocaching Capital of Canada) check out this story for more info on getting started with geocaching.

 For Adults Only